Netgate/frr/doc/user/routemap.rst

       the ordered entry in the route-map.
 See below.

    Call Action
       Call to another route-map, after any :term:`Set Actions` have been carried out.
-      If the route-map called returns `deny` then processing of the route-map finishes and the route is denied, regardless of the :term:Matching Policy` or the :term:`Exit Policy`.
+If the route-map called returns `deny` then processing of the route-map finishes and the route is denied, regardless of the :term:`Matching Policy` or the :term:`Exit Policy`.
 If the called route-map returns `permit`, then :term:`Matching Policy` and :term:`Exit Policy` govern further behaviour, as normal.

    Exit Policy
       An entry may, optionally, specify an alternative :dfn:`Exit Policy` to